 Cobham is extraordinarily attractive, with an old picturesque village street.

-Surrounded by open fields, woodland and orchards, the village is also convenient for combining a visit with Jeskyns’ Community Woodland and Greenspace, Shorne Woods Country Park or Cobham Hall, nearby.
+Surrounded by open fields, woodland and orchards, the village is convenient for combining a visit to Jeskyns’ Community Woodland, Shorne Woods Country Park, Cobham Park or Cobham Hall, nearby.

 St Mary Magdalene’s Church, of early English construction, contains one of the finest collections of monumental brasses in the world dating from the 1300 to 1529 and behind the church lies the 16th century Cobham College and picturesque almshouses retaining the remains of the original foundations of the college for priests founded by Sir John de Cobham in 1362 and subsequently dissolved by King Henry VIII.

 Quite a few National Trust properties lie in the parish of Cobham

 - Owletts at the west end of the village street, built in 1684 for Bonham Hayes and a fine example of building of the period.

 - The Yeoman’s house in Sole Street, a fifteenth century timber-framed hall house, which was restored by the famous Edwardian architect Sir Herbert Baker, who lived at Owletts in the early years of the 20th century.